DinsonDamienWBD/NewSoftwareCenter/Metadata/Kernel/Project_Structure.md

 - **SoftwareCenter.Kernel.csproj**: The .NET project file, defining dependencies like `SoftwareCenter.Core`.
 - **StandardKernel.cs**: The primary concrete implementation of the `IKernel` interface.
 It aggregates all the internal services (router, event bus, etc.) and exposes them to modules.

+## Internal System Commands
+The `StandardKernel` pre-registers a set of internal commands essential for system diagnostics and discovery.
+- **System.Help**: Returns a complete manifest of all registered commands in the system.
+This is the primary discovery mechanism for clients.
+- **System.Log.Config**: Allows runtime configuration of system settings, such as toggling verbose logging.

 ## Namespaces & Files

 ### `SoftwareCenter.Kernel.Contexts`